calheb/Calculator/README.md

 # Calculator
-Simple calculator app in Java
+A simple and clean calculator app in Java.

 ###
 ---